London walking tours, English building guides, Architectural walks England, British architects visits

 To take in these London buildings some walking tours require transport, typically on the Tube.
 Major clusters of buildings exist in Westminster, the City of London and the Isle of Dogs.
 Important architecture is also scattered throughout the West End and in Kensington & Chelsea.

-Bloomberg European Headquarters in London Building, 2018, by Foster + Partners – 2018 Stirling Prize Winner:
+Bloomberg European Headquarters in London Building, 2018, by Foster + Partners – 2018 Stirling Prize Winner, located in the heart of the financial district:

 photo © Nigel Young / Foster + Partners